High-Fidelity Mural Restoration via a Unified Hybrid Mask-Aware Transformer: Experiments

 \subsection{Datasets and Metrics}

 We evaluate HMAT on two datasets with different restoration challenges.
 First, we use the DHMural dataset~\cite{shao2023}, which contains 13,233 mural images.
 Following the official protocol, we use 10,584 images for training and 2,649 for testing, all resized to $256 \times 256$.
-Second, to assess performance on intricate line-drawing styles, we construct the Nine-Colored Deer dataset~\cite{nine_colored_deer_dataset} by cropping a high-resolution gigapixel scan into 4,000 non-overlapping $256 \times 256$ patches, with 3,500 for training and 500 for testing.
+Second, to assess performance on intricate line-drawing styles, we construct a Nine-Colored Deer dataset by cropping a high-resolution gigapixel scan into 4,000 non-overlapping $256 \times 256$ patches, with 3,500 for training and 500 for testing.
 To simulate realistic weathering, we adopt a Random Brush Stroke algorithm~\cite{yu2019free} to generate irregular free-form masks that mimic peeling paint and cracks.
 We further divide the test masks into Moderate (20--30\% coverage) and Severe (40--50\% coverage) settings to evaluate robustness under different degradation levels.
+Masks whose coverage falls outside the target range are discarded and regenerated until the predefined Moderate and Severe test sets are obtained.

+For reproducible evaluation, the random masks are generated once and then saved as fixed test mask sets.
+The same saved Moderate and Severe mask sets are used for HMAT and all baseline methods.
+Each mask setting is evaluated on the full test split of each dataset, resulting in 2,649 test samples for DHMural and 500 test samples for Nine-Colored Deer under each mask coverage range.
+This protocol ensures that performance differences are caused by the restoration models rather than by variation in randomly sampled masks.

-For quantitative evaluation, we use PSNR, SSIM, FID, and L1 Error to assess both fidelity and realism.
+For quantitative evaluation, we use PSNR, SSIM, FID, and $\ell_1$ Error to assess both fidelity and realism.
 PSNR and SSIM measure signal fidelity and structural consistency, which are important for preserving original line work.
 FID evaluates the perceptual realism of the generated textures with respect to the real data distribution.
-L1 Error measures pixel-wise absolute deviation, reflecting the accuracy of restored color values against the ground truth.
+In our evaluation, FID is computed on the full composited restoration outputs. $\ell_1$ Error measures pixel-wise absolute deviation, reflecting the accuracy of restored color values against the ground truth.
+Following standard inpainting evaluation, full-image metrics are computed on the composited restoration output, where observed pixels are copied from the input and only missing regions are synthesized.
+Since full-image scores can be dominated by unchanged valid pixels, we additionally report hole-region and boundary-band metrics in Table~\ref{tab:ablation} to isolate synthesized-region fidelity and local blending quality.